tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 > Catalyst-generator

-Catalyst-generator is a package that is able to build and install the fglrx module packed into pacman compliant catalyst-${kernver} packages.
+catalyst-generator is a package that is able to build and install the fglrx module packed into pacman compliant catalyst-${kernver} packages.
-The basic difference from Catalyst-hook is that you will have to trigger this command manually, whereas Catalyst-hook will do this automatically at boot when a new kernel got installed.
+The basic difference from #Catalyst-hook is that you will have to trigger this command manually, whereas Catalyst-hook will do this automatically at boot when a new kernel got installed.

 It creates catalyst-${kernver} packages using makepkg and installs them with pacman. ${kernver} is the kernel version for which each package was